-The General Manager shall recommend a Position Classification and Compensation Plan to the Board for General Manager appointed positions.
-The Position Classification and Compensation Plan shall consist of salary pay ranges and by classification specifications, which include classification titles, purpose of positions, job requirements, and general job duties.
-The Board shall approve the Position Classification and Compensation Plan.
-The General Manager shall be responsible for keeping the Position Classification and Compensation Plan current through periodic analysis of the positions within the organization, including job descriptions (i.e., classification specifications) which include classification titles, purposes of positions, job requirements, and general job duties.
-The General Manager shall have the authority to amend the classification specifications when such changes do not substantially change the general job duties of the classification specification and do not affect the salary pay range assigned to that classification specification.
-Upon recommendation by the General Manager, the Board may create new classifications, divide, combine, revise, reclassify, or abolish existing classifications, and may reassign a classification from one salary pay range to another, or to a new salary pay range.
+The General Manager shall recommend a Classification and Compensation Plan to the Board for General Manager appointed positions.
+The Classification and Compensation Plan shall consist of pay ranges by classification.
+The Board shall approve the Classification and Compensation Plan.
+The General Manager shall be responsible for keeping the Classification and Compensation Plan current through periodic analysis of the positions within the organization, including job descriptions (i.e., classification specifications) which include classification titles, purposes of positions, job requirements, and general job duties.
+The General Manager shall have the authority to amend the classification specifications when such changes do not substantially change the general job duties of the classification specification and do not affect the pay range assigned to that classification specification.
+Upon recommendation by the General Manager, the Board may create new classifications, divide, combine, revise, reclassify, or abolish existing classifications, and may reassign a classification from one pay range to another, or to a new pay range.